-Taleesha Thorogood and Brad Tennant talk about the grassroots movement, Canada’s Energy Citizens, that’s giving voice to those who support a robust and responsible energy industry in Canada.
+Taleesha Thorogood and Evan Menzies talk about the grassroots movement, Canada’s Energy Citizens, that’s giving voice to those who support a robust and responsible energy industry in Canada.

-TALEESHA: My name’s Taleesha Thorogood and I’m the Prairies advisor for Canada’s Energy Citizens.
+Taleesha: My name is Taleesha Thorogood.
+I’m the prairies advisor for Canada’s Energy Citizens.

-TALEESHA: I’ve lived all over the country and recently moved to Alberta just six months ago, Recently coming from Ontario.
-People that are supportive of this industry are not only in Alberta where oil and gas is developed: they're from across the country.
+Taleesha: I’ve lived all over the country and recently moved to Alberta just six months ago.
+Recently coming from Ontario, people that are supportive of this industry are not only in Alberta and where oil and gas is developed.
+It’s from across the country.
 People are supporting Canada’s energy industry because they realize how important it is.
 They realize that without this industry that hundreds of thousands of people would be without work, they realize that these jobs aren’t only in Alberta and that it affects every part of their lives.

 Evan: The benefits of oil and gas are simple.
 They keep our houses warm.
 They help us fuel our cars, make it so parents can drop their kids off to school, get to work, get to hockey practice, and they obviously bring huge benefits to governments right across the country in tax revenues and royalties so we can build our roads, schools and hospitals, hire teachers and nurses, and doctors that we badly need in our communities.